Warming Temperatures Are Turning Antarctica Green

 Antarctic hair grass, Deschampsia Antarctica, and Antarctic pearlwort, Colobanthus quitensis, are the only two native flowering plant species on the southernmost continent.
 They can withstand the continent’s frigid temperature and photosynthesize at temperatures below zero while covered in snow, Cannone explained to Gizmodo.

 Researchers focused their observations on these plants on Signy Island and compared them to extensive records detailing plant growth recorded since the 1960s, Gizmodo reports.
 The team found that the plants are flourishing in a warmer climate.
-Antarctic pearlwort, a small plant with yellow blossoms, …read more:
+Antarctic pearlwort, a small plant with yellow blossoms,read more:

-All content is owned by author exclusively.
-Expressed opinions are NOT necessarily the views of VT, other authors, affiliates, advertisers, sponsors, partners or technicians.
+Due to the nature of uncensored content posted by VT's fully independent international writers, VT cannot guarantee absolute validity.
+All content is owned by the author exclusively.
+Expressed opinions are NOT necessarily the views of VT, other authors, affiliates, advertisers, sponsors, partners, or technicians.
 Some content may be satirical in nature.
-All images within are full responsibility of author and NOT VT.
+All images are the full responsibility of the article author and NOT VT.

 Comments are closed.